49LabsAI/SovSeal/CONTRIBUTING.md

-# Contributing to Lockdrop
+# Contributing to SovSeal

-Thank you for your interest in contributing to Lockdrop!
+Thank you for your interest in contributing to SovSeal!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct